perturber/StableEMRIFisher/docs/installation.rst

    This package requires the latest (v2.0.0) FastEMRIWaveforms (FEW) package to be installed.
    Installing StableEMRIFisher will install FastEMRIWaveforms by default (for both CPU and GPU).

-For full development, documentation and GPU support, we recommend installing all of the dependencies
+For full development, documentation and GPU support, we recommend installing all of the dependencies.

 .. code-block:: bash

    # Install with CUDA 12.x support if available